Skip to Main Content

 A student in a liberal arts or sciences program who chooses or is required to write a thesis must consult with the graduate deputy before registering for any required thesis research course.
 A student in a School of Education program who plans to write a thesis must consult with the appropriate program head.

-The document “Guidelines for Thesis Preparation and Submission” is available on the BC WebCentral portal.
+The document “Guidelines for Thesis Preparation and Submission” is available on BC Knowledge for Students.
 Some programs provide supplemental instructions.
 Unless otherwise noted in the department requirements, a student registers for the thesis research course only once.
 The grade of SP (satisfactory progress) is assigned until the thesis is accepted.
 Thesis research credit is assigned and a grade of P (pass) is entered on the record when the thesis is accepted.

 Language examinations

 In some programs, students are required to pass one or more foreign language examinations given by the department or the Educational Testing Service.
-Language requirements, if any, are stated under a program’s degree requirements on the Graduate Programs and Advisers webpage.
+Language requirements, if any, are stated under a program’s degree requirements on the Program Finder webpage.

 Any candidate found to be in violation of any of the conduct guidelines detailed in the Brooklyn College Student Handbook and/or the candidate’s discipline-specific code of ethics/conduct may not be recommended for student teaching/clinical placements/fieldwork experiences.